east-sussex-county-council/Escc.Umbraco.ContentExperiments/README.md

 # Escc.Umbraco.ContentExperiments

-This project allow you to manage custom styles and scripts for Google Analytics content experiments in Umbraco.
+This project allows you to manage custom styles and scripts for Google Analytics content experiments in Umbraco.
 Each Umbraco page in a content experiment has a corresponding page using the 'Content experiment page' document type, and these are kept under a common 'Content experiments' document type which uses a list view.

 The 'Content experiment page' document type has three fields: